 We invited a Simpplr customer from an organization with over 2,000 distributed employees to co-host a webinar and share how they engage leadership to connect their organization.

-She discusses a notable section of the webinar around how they work with leaders to drive engagement.
+She discusses a notable section of the webinar around how they work with executives to drive leadership engagement.
 Here are some best practices and highlights from the webinar:

 Align the intranet initiative with an existing strategy